 This article was first published by The National Interest.

-Read the full article on The National Interest.
+Continue reading this article at The National Interest.

 The Middle East Institute (MEI) is an independent, non-partisan, non-for-profit, educational organization.
 It does not engage in advocacy and its scholars’ opinions are their own.
 MEI welcomes financial donations, but retains sole editorial control over its work and its publications reflect only the authors’ views.
 For a listing of MEI donors, please click here.